 For example- giving a movie basket to a family that includes some movie theater candy, popcorn, and a DVD could cost you about $30, or less.
 This could prove to be even cheaper than buying each family member their own individual gift, and you just gave them an excuse to spend quality time with each other.

 You could also opt for buying the family tickets to a museum or zoo if those would be cheaper.
-As this also gives the gift of quality family time while also helping to alleviate some of the toy waste and issues that stem from an overabundance of Christmas gifts.
+This also gives the gift of quality family time while also helping to alleviate some of the toy waste and issues that stem from an overabundance of Christmas gifts.

 Estimate your total costs per person and your total budget